 In turn, the prosecutor will display your posts to a judge or jury to use your words against you during a trial.

 Hire a Criminal Defense Attorney with Extensive Experience Defending Cases Involving Self-Defense

 Many lawyers advertise that they handle criminal assault defense.
 Unfortunately, most of these attorneys often have minimal experience defending persons charged with a Pennsylvania assault crime.

 As a PA criminal assault defense lawyer, I have defended over 500 assault cases in Pennsylvania County Courts.
 Above all, I have been highly successful in assault cases involving self-defense, also known as a justification defense.

 Contact Me to Fight Your Simple Assault Case in Court

-I have over a decade of experience providing aggressive representation to individuals charged with simple assault in Bucks County, Montgomery County, Philadelphia County, Delaware County, and the surrounding Pennsylvania Counties.
-Contact me if you or a loved one is facing an assault charge.
+I have over a decade of experience providing aggressive representation to individuals charged with simple assault in Bucks County, Montgomery County, Philadelphia County, Chester County, Delaware County, and the surrounding Pennsylvania Counties.